 How To Get Cool Photos with zero(ish) dollars

 When in doubt, confetti: Confetti is cheap, and it makes your photos look like a party.
 If you have a helper to throw confetti at you, my favorite kind is Flutter Fetti because it falls to the floor more slowly.
-(But buyer beware: we recently learned in an APW shoot not to fling Flutter Fetti too hard, lest you accidentally injure yourself or someone else.
+(But buyer beware: we learned years ago during an APW shoot not to fling Flutter Fetti too hard, lest you accidentally injure yourself or someone else.
 But that’s a story for another day.)
 But if you only have your own two hands, you can just buy it loose like this.

-Pro-tip: There are two secrets to taking your photos from okay to awesome: good light and good editing.
-For lighting, if you’re taking pictures outdoors, do it in the hour before sunset during what photographers call “golden hour.”
+There are two other main secrets to taking your photos from okay to awesome: good light and good editing.
+For lighting, if you’re taking pictures outdoors, look for open shade (as in: not the dappled light under a tree, but the shade of a building or cloud cover), or do it in the hour before sunset during what photographers call “golden hour.”
 Inside?
-Turn off all your overhead lights and hang out near a window during the middle of the day when the sunlight is streaming in.
-For editing, I recommend using one of the following apps: A Color Story or VSCO.
-They both have great filters that will make your colors pop and your skin look all glowy.
-And then if you need to tweak anything once you’ve already uploaded them to your Squarespace website, you can actually use Squarespace’s built in photo editor for other basic adjustments like cropping and brightening.
+Turn off all your overhead lights and hang out near a window during the middle of the day when the sunlight is streaming in (turn your faces toward that window light to catch the softest looking skin you can).

 Say it with video